Are you thinking about selling? Before you list, learn more about the process so that you can get the most money from your home.

 Before listing, home sellers should arm themselves with knowledge about their local markets -- Collingwood, Tobermory and Owen Sound are all strong real estate markets, except each one is different and have their own seasonal fluctuations.
 One of the best things that you can do is look at comparable homes for sale by neighbourhood -- "comps" in real estate lingo, that have sold recently.
 Look for homes that have the same features as yours as in the number of bedrooms, number of bathrooms, square footage, garage capacity and amenities.
 REALTORS® will have this information on hand.
 Knowing what other SOLD Homes went for will give you a reasonable estimate of what to expect for your own home.

 If you are not in a hurry to sell your home, it may pay to wait until a more favourable season; depending on which market you house resides.
 In general, it takes longer to sell in the winter -- such as, homes for sale in Owen Sound and Tobermory compared to homes in Collingwood (which is a four season area) could sell faster.
 Prices often drop, and you will have more competition.
 If you can wait until spring or summer, it may be well worth the wait.
-It pays to consult with a real estate agent like Brandon to learn when is be the best time to market your house.
+It pays to consult with real estate agents like us to learn when is be the best time to market your house.

 When looking for a REALTOR® that specializes in helping home sellers.
 Read through potential agents' listings.
 Eliminate agents whose listings look sloppy or uninviting.
 Photography should entice the buyer, as should the wording.
 Misspellings or photographs that look as if they were snapped from a cell phone should disqualify an agent from consideration.
 Look for advertisements that make you want to get out and see the properties for sale in person.